General questions about the MTM program.

 DO I NEED TO SUBMIT A SEPARATE APPLICATION TO EACH CAMPUS?

 No. There is only one application for the joint MTM program, and it is run through the UC Berkeley application portal.
 All applicants must select the “Translational Medicine (joint UCSF)” option (i.e., “MTM”) when selecting the program to which to apply.
 There is no separate UCSF-based application.

 CAN I DEFER ADMISSION IF I AM ACCEPTED TO THE PROGRAM?

 Due to the small size of the MTM cohorts (~30 students annually) and the variability between applicant pools, deferrals are typically not granted.
-If you choose not to accept an offer admission to the MTM program in a given cycle, you are encouraged to apply again in a later cycle, if desired.
+However, a deferral can be granted based on individual circumstances (check with Moose for more details).

 ONCE I’M IN THE MTM PROGRAM, CAN I SWITCH TO A PHD TRACK?

 The MTM program is a one-year professional masters program, and is not intended as a gateway to PhD program.
 A small number of MTM graduates do go on to pursue PhD degrees after their MTM year, but this is not the norm, and there is no mechanism to transition directly from the MTM program into a PhD program.
 MTM students wishing to also pursue a PhD degree after their MTM year will need to apply to those programs directly.